-In FY 2019 (October 2018 to September 2019), INL and its employees worked on 260 competitively-awarded research projects, welcomed 456 interns from 40 states, licensed its software to 295 organizations, held faculty positions at 17 universities and colleges, and collaborated with 209 external users of INL’s high-performance computing facilities.
+In FY 2020 (October 2019 to September 2020), INL and its employees worked on 221 collaborative research projects, welcomed 457 interns from 42 states, held faculty positions at 21 universities and colleges, and collaborated on 27 awarded patents.

 Browse the map below to see how INL’s reach extends far beyond its western borders.
 Printable fact sheets for each state are also available.

 A major contributor to Idaho’s economy, INL’s impact on its home state was extensive.
 From $239.6 million in subcontracts to Idahoan organizations to 1525 collegiate degrees from Idaho colleges and universities, INL’s influence on Idaho and Idaho’s influence of INL is immense.

 Negotiations Start with Industry Team to Support Building of Versatile Test Reactor